n1ru4l/envelop/packages/plugins/newrelic/README.md

       trackResolvers: true, // default `false`.
 When set to `true`, track resolvers as segments to monitor their performance
       includeResolverArgs: false, // default `false`.
 When set to `true`, includes all the arguments passed to resolvers with their values
       rootFieldsNaming: true, // default `false`.
 When set to `true` append the names of operation root fields to the transaction name
-      operationNameProperty: 'hash', // default empty.
-When passed will check for the property name passed, within the operation object.
+      operationNameProperty: 'id', // default empty.
+When passed will check for the property name passed, within the document object.
 Will eventually use its value as operation name.
-Useful for custom operation properties (e.g. queryId/hash)
+Useful for custom document properties (e.g. queryId/hash)
     }),
   ],
 });